 If you answered yes to any of these questions you may be experiencing job burnout and it can affect your overall health.
 Fatigue, insomnia, sadness, anger or irritability, alcohol abuse, heart disease, high blood pressure, type 2 diabetes and vulnerability to illness have all been linked to burnout.

-Strategies to decrease job burnout start with communicating your concerns with your manager to try and find a solution or a better balance.
-Seek out the support of co-workers, family, and friends because the collaboration may help you cope and “vent.”
+Strategies to decrease job burnout start with communicating your concerns with your manager to try and find a solution or a better balance. one of the simplest (yet undervalued) tips for nurses is to seek out the support of co-workers, family, and friends because the collaboration may help you cope and “vent.”
 Like our physical body, our mental health needs care too so explore programs that can help with stress such as yoga, meditation, or tai chi.
 Regular physical activity can help us deal better with stress.
 Sleep is also important as it restores and charges up your battery and helps protect your health.
 Finally, mindfulness which is the act of focusing on your breath flow and being intensely aware of what you’re sensing and feeling every moment.
 This practice involves facing situations and patients with openness, and without judgment.

-This month we can start to find ways to show others we love them and find a way to show yourself some of that love.
+This month we share these tips for nurses so we can start to find ways to show others we love them and find a way to show yourself some of that love.
 Don’t let burnout and compassion fatigue steal your job satisfaction and passion for caring.

 Below are resources to learn more about recognizing, preventing, and overcoming burnout in the workplace.